11 Best Practices to Improve Your React Code Quality in 2026

 4 Using Error Boundary and Suspense

 Error Boundaries help in catching JavaScript errors in the component.
 Based on the error, they render a fallback UI instead of crashing the entire application.
 This improves the user experience.
+Suspense integrates well with concurrent features in React 2026.

 Error Boundary Example